BruceWind/GcoreCDNIPSelector/README.md

 ### In addition

 At present, I use https://api.gcorelabs.com/cdn/public-net-list to query IPs.
-It may be expired.
-As result of that, this script will going to be invalid.
+In case it expired, this script will going to be invalid.
 If you find this script is invalid, please put up an issue or find new url to replace.